zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [APZ 191.4] (#apz191 .4) {#apz191 .4 .ref .apz} "Far Close Men
 Pindnahu will go to the Buddha's Gynaise Track.
-Ahathamhu Wanaha (Next) Hunnahua shall not be as a weeping eye in a strong state.”
+Ahathamhu Wanaha (Next) Hunnahua shall not be as a weeping eye in a strong state."
-“The serviceman who has paasas” is the one who has eyes with eyes.
+"The serviceman who has paasas" is the one who has eyes with eyes.
 Masinda eyes are segmented.
 Divasanda eyes are segmented.
 Panasinda cSegmented.
 Almighty eyes and eyes are segmented.

-[APZ 191.5] (#apz191 .5) {#apz191 .5 .ref .apz} "All Darkness is Done”
+[APZ 191.5] (#apz191 .5) {#apz191 .5 .ref .apz} "All Darkness is Done"
 All rash, malicious darkness, vision darkness, cluttered darkness Darkness, blindness, that the eyes are not blindness, that there may be no signal.
 Independency is impoverished and dismantled and dissipated.

 [APZ 191.6] (#apz191 .6) {#apz191 .6 .ref .apz} "Individual inasmuch recovery
-The “unsupported” of “came to the clap of forsaken” is the one of the spheters Unsupported by swinging.
+The "unsupported" of "came to the clap of forsaken" is the one of the spheters Unsupported by swinging.
 The second is dissupported because there is no craving Unsupported by dusting.
 And the lust was dissupported by it.
 IFSL Malice is dissupported.
 And the brains were made unsupported.
 A